 IALA Guideline G1150 [2] advises on the planning and implementation of a VTS related to the definition of operational, functional, performance and acceptance requirements of a VTS system.
 These requirements should be:

-derived from Business Case and Feasibility study in the initiating phase; and
+derived from a business case and feasibility study in the initiating phase; and

 defined in the planning phase of the overall VTS project before the procurement of the VTS system.

-The VTS Provider should establish operational, functional and performance requirements and acceptance plan for a VTS system at the same time as they establish their Procurement plan.
+The VTS provider should establish operational, functional and performance requirements and acceptance plan for a VTS system at the same time as they establish their procurement plan.
 These requirements should form the basis for the entire system lifecycle, its definition and its acceptance following implementation.

-The G1111 Guideline Series provide generic guidance for all potential equipment’s and sensors that may be used in designing a VTS system.
-The guidance is not prescriptive and the capabilities required may vary between VTS, VTS area and VTS sectors or even specific parts of a VTS area or sector.
+The G1111 Guideline Series provide generic guidance for all potential equipment and sensors that may be used in designing a VTS system.
+The guidance is not prescriptive, and the capabilities required may vary between VTS, VTS area and VTS sectors or even specific parts of a VTS area or sector.
 VTS capability should be linked to risk assessment which will identify the degree of mitigation expected of a VTS and its contribution, together with other mitigation measures, to address a specific hazard or hazards.
-The extent of risk mitigation provided through the implementation of a offered will be determined by a number of factors that include the equipment fit, equipment capability, local geography and operator authorisation/training
+The extent of risk mitigation provided through the implementation of a offered will be determined by a number of factors that include the equipment fit, equipment capability, local geography and operator authorization/training.
 This guideline focuses to provide an overview of the key areas for consideration related to the establishment of a VTS system.

-IALA Guideline 1111-1 to 1111-8 provide a specific guidance on initiating and planning functional and performance requirements and implementing VTS systems and VTS Equipment’s, based on operational requirements.
+IALA guidelines G1111-1 to G1111-8 provide a specific guidance on initiating and planning functional and performance requirements and implementing VTS systems and VTS equipment, based on operational requirements.

 Acceptance steps are typically conducted on the proposed or implemented VTS system to control the compliance to the requirements.
-These acceptance steps are discussed in G1111-9 Framework for Acceptance of VTS systems.
+These acceptance steps are discussed in G1111-9 Framework for Acceptance of VTS Systems.

-Project Planning
+Project planning

-IALA Guideline G1150 (Establishing, Planning and Implementing VTS) recommends a project management approach to ensure that major deliverables, assumptions and constraints are clearly documented when planning and implementing a VTS.
+IALA Guideline G1150 Establishing, Planning and Implementing VTS recommends a project management approach to ensure that major deliverables, assumptions and constraints are clearly documented when planning and implementing a VTS.
 This will assist in defining the scope of the VTS, its goals and objectives that need to be met.
 Project management is considered as a discipline with the purpose to achieve specific goals and objectives by planning, organizing, motivating, and controlling resources.

 Relevant international guidance prepared and published by appropriate international organizations regarding project management should be considered, or, where there are national requirements for project management, these should be used.

+ISO 21502:2020 Guidance on project management

+This is an international standard issued by the International Organization for Standardization (ISO).

+In summary, the standard:

+Provides high-level description of concepts and processes that are considered to form good practice in project management.

+Can be used by any type of organization, including public, private or community organizations, and for any type of project, irrespective of complexity, size, or duration.